Steady Ring-Shaped Vortex Sheets: Introduction

 The basic strategy is then to study the convergence of \eqref{const cond}, \eqref{circ cond 3} to \eqref{sing layer}, \eqref{circ cond 2} (pulled back to $\de B$).

 The constants $W$ and $\gamma$ are still undetermined at this point.
 One of their degrees of freedom should be spent by fixing the circulation, the other by choosing the reduction parameter $S$.

 The second difficulty is that $W$ and $\gamma$ apparently blow up logarithmically as $\eps\rightarrow 0$, as their asymptotics in Theorem \ref{T2} show.
 As the main term in $K$ is a logarithm $\log|x-y|$ (see \eqref{43} and \eqref{SeriesK}), it will also naturally contain $|\log\eps|$-terms after pulling back too.
 Therefore one needs to be very careful to not pick up any terms with an asymptotic $\eps|\log\eps|$ or similar, which would not be continuously differentiable.
 In particular, for a general $W$ and $\gamma$, the function $\mu_{\theta,\eps}$ will in general not be differentiable in $\eps$.
 The approach for extracting a continuously differentiable $\mu_{\theta,\eps}$, with a well-behaved dependence on the reduction parameter $S$, is to compute the asymptotic of the pullback of $K$, and then adjust $W$ and $\gamma$ to match the desired asymptotic of $\mu_{\theta,\eps}$.
 The desired asymptotic of $\mu$ is where $\tilde{\mu}_{\theta,0}$ is the solution of the limiting problem given through $-\de_n \phi\circ \chi_\theta$ in \eqref{const cond}, \eqref{circ cond 3}.
+The crucial step is that both $\gamma +\frac{1}{2}W(1+\eps(\chi_\theta)_1)^2$ and the image of this ansatz under $K$ lie in the span of $1$ and $y_1$ up to terms of order $\eps^2|\log\eps|$.
+This then allows to construct $\mu,W,\gamma$ so that \eqref{des asym} holds with higher order terms of vanishing derivative at $0$.